Discover Mumbai the Local Way - AHM : 1187

 In this tour you explore the real Mumbai the local way.
 We ride Mumbai buses known for its wide network, experience ride on the lifeline of Mumbai which is the Mumbai local train.
-Also, experiencetaxi ride in a way that’s how Mumbai moves.
+Experience taxi ride in a way the Mumbai local commute.

 Ride in a famous suburban train, hop on a classic red bus, Drive around town in a typical black and yellow taxi and look on as millions of Mumbai's working class head out for work in morning.
 We will discover Mumbai beyond the typical tourist sites.
 This view of the Maximum City will give you an idea of the struggles and challenges felt by the working class, as well as their unconquerable spirit.